 Best Times to Visit Nitobe Garden

-Summer is an especially good time to visit.
 The venue has an authentic tea garden and tea house with traditional Japanese tea ceremonies.
 They usually take place once an hour between noon and 4:00 pm on the last Saturday of the month from May until September.

 The cost for the tea ceremonies is $15 in addition to the regular garden admission fees.

 The garden can be busy on tea ceremony days, but it’s a great and truly Japanese experience that’s highly recommended.
-There are no guarantees that you’ll like the tea, though as it can be an acquired taste.
+There are no guarantees that you’ll like the tea though, as it can be an acquired taste.

 Winter at Nitobe Garden